Codex Waecker-Gotter: Provenance

 The manuscript was probably made over a period of time by different hands in the Mixteca Baja region.
-In 1869, it came in the possession of Felipe Sanchez Solis who sold it to Freiherr von Waecker-Gotter, a member of the German diplomatic corps in Mexico between 1880 and 1888.
+In 1869, it came into the possession of Felipe Sanchez Solis who sold it to Freiherr von Waecker-Gotter, a member of the German diplomatic corps in Mexico between 1880 and 1888.
 It was bought by the British Museum in 1911 from funds bequeathed by France Henry Egerton.